-How our audit addressed the key audit matter

-We assessed the reasonableness of the Group's impairment assessment process and the resultant recoverable value determination for the Capricorn Copper and Golden Grove CGU's.
-Our audit procedures included the following:

-- Evaluated the Group's assessment as to whether any indicators of impairment exist. - Assessed the Group's impairment methodology was in accordance with the requirements of Australian Accounting Standards. - Assessed whether all applicable assets and liabilities had been allocated to the applicable CGU. - Evaluated the assumptions and methodologies used by the Group, in particular those relating to the Group's forecast cash flows and inputs used to formulate them.
-This included assessing, with involvement from our valuation specialists, where appropriate, the foreign currency exchange rates, commodity prices with reference to broker consensus forward estimates, and discount rate. - Evaluated whether the capital and operating expenditure assumptions were consistent with historical performance, information in Board reports and releases to the market. - Assessed the work of the Group's experts with respect to production assumptions used in the cash flow forecasts.
-We also examined the competence, qualifications, and objectivity of the Group's experts, and assessed whether key production assumptions were consistent with those in the life of mine plans and previous market releases. - Tested the mathematical accuracy of the Group's discounted cash flow impairment model. - Assessed the Impact on the Impairment assessment of a range of sensitivities relating to the commodity prices, exchange rate, discount rate, costs and production assumptions. - Assessed the adequacy and appropriateness of the disclosures included in Note 22 to the financial report.
+Why significant How our audit addressed the key audit matter Australian Accounting Standards require the Group to assess We assessed the reasonableness of the Group's Impairment in respect of the reporting period, whether there are any assessment process and the resultant recoverable value Indications that its non-current assets may be impaired.
+If determination for the Capricorn Copper and Golden Grove any such indication exists, an entity shall estimate the recoverable amount of the asset or Cash Generating Unit CGU's.
+Our audit procedures included the following: Evaluated the Group's assessment as to whether any ("CGU") Indicators of Impairment exist.
+During the year ended 31 December 2024, the Group Assessed the Group's impairment methodology was in Identified indicators of impairment in respect of the Capricorn Copper and Golden Grove CGUs.
+The impairment accordance with the requirements of Australian Accounting Standards. testing resulted in an impairment charge of \$30,000,000 Assessed whether all applicable assets and liabilities had been allocated to the applicable CGU. being recognised in relation to the Capricorn Copper CGU, as disclosed in Note 22.
+There was no impairment recognised in relation to the Golden Grove CGU.
+Evaluated the assumptions and methodologies used by the Group, in particular those relating to the Group's We considered the impairment testing of the Group's CGUs forecast cash flows and inputs used to formulate them. and the related disclosures in the financial report, to be a This included assessing, with involvement from our key audit matter because of the: valuation specialists, where appropriate, the foreign Significant judgment involved in determining whether currency exchange rates, commodity prices with there are indicators of impairment, and reference to broker consensus forward estimates, and Significant judgment and estimates involved in the discount rate. determination of the recoverable amount of the CGU, Evaluated whether the capital and operating including assumptions relating to forecast commodity expenditure assumptions were consistent with historical performance, information in Board reports prices, forecast exchange rates, operating and capital costs, the discount rate used to reflect the risks and releases to the market associated with the forecast cash flows having regard to the current status of the CGUs and the resource Assessed the work of the Group's experts with respect to production assumptions used in the cash flow valuation multiples used to value the resources not forecasts.
+We also examined the competence. included in the life of mine plans. qualifications, and objectivity of the Group's experts, and assessed whether key production assumptions were consistent with those in the life of mine plans and previous market releases.
+Tested the mathematical accuracy of the Group's Þ discounted cash flow impairment model.

+- Assessed the Impact on the Impairment assessment of a range of sensitivities relating to the commodity prices, exchange rate, discount rate, costs and production assumptions. - Assessed the adequacy and appropriateness of the disclosures included in Note 22 to the financial report.